 - What is “Green Corruption”?

-Corruption and weak governance are key enablers of environmental crime, and as such are key drivers of environmental degradation in many parts of the world.
-This has become an existential threat to both animal and human populations.
+Corruption and weak governance are key enablers of environmental crime.
+As such, they are key drivers of environmental degradation in many parts of the world.
+This has become an existential threat to the environment and humankind.

-In brief, environmental criminals use corruption and fraud to engage in illegal wildlife trade, fishing, logging, mining and waste trafficking.
-They exploit gaps in governance and launder the profits of their illicit trades on international financial markets.
+In brief, environmental criminals exploit gaps in governance and use corruption to facilitate illegal activities related to illegal wildlife trade (IWT), illegal unreported and unregulated (IUU) fishing, illegal logging, illegal mining and waste trafficking.
+They then launder the profits of their illicit trades using the licit financial industry.

-To prevent further environmental degradation resulting from the illegal exploitation and trade of wildlife and other natural resources, it is therefore essential to “follow the money”.
+To prevent further environmental degradation resulting from the illegal exploitation and trade of wildlife and other natural or polluting resources, it is essential to “follow the money”.

-Removing opportunities for corruption, tracing illicit financial flows and confiscating the proceeds of crime will help to dismantle the criminal organisations that are exploiting the planet for personal gain.
+Removing opportunities for corruption, tracing illicit financial flows and confiscating the proceeds of crime will help to dismantle the criminal individuals and organisations that are exploiting the planet for personal gain.

 - What does the Basel Institute bring to the fight against environmental crime?